-4.2.
-Average Response Time (ART)
+4.2 Average response time (ART)

-ART can reflect the advantages of the DCCS, and different cache replacement methods have different influences on the performance of a DCCS.
-From Fig. (5), it can be observed that the ART of the five methods decreased as the cache size increased.
-Stat's ART was 15% to 19% lower than FIFO, 10% to 15% lower than LRU, 10% to 17% lower than LFU, and 4% to 11% lower than TAIL.
-This shows that Stat provides more advantageous service performance than the other three methods for the large-scale users.
-Stat can balance different capacities of heterogeneous servers and use them to the best of their capacities.
-Furthermore, considering the long-term access characteristics and access spatial and temporal locality, Stat showed lower replacement frequency, reducing operations in the cache.
-Using the Hash function and linear linked chain to manage the cache, Stat accelerated the retrieval process and reduced the response time, which means that the DCCS can serve more users and increase its service capacity.
+ART can reflect the advantages of DCCS, and different cache replacement methods have different influences on the performance of a DCCS.
+From Fig.5, we can see that the ART of the five methods decreases as cache size increases.
+Stat's ART is 15% to 19% lower than FIFO, 10% to 15% lower than LRU, 10% to 17% lower than LFU, and 4% to 11% lower than TAIL.
+This shows that Stat provides more advantageous service performance than the other three methods for large-scale users.
+Stat can balance the different capacities of heterogeneous servers and use them to the best of their capacities.
+Furthermore, considering the long-term access characteristics and access spatial and temporal locality, Stat shows lower replacement frequency, reducing operations in the cache.
+Using the Hash function and linear linked chain to manage the cache, Stat accelerates the retrieval process and reduces response time, which means that the DCCS can service more users and increase its service capacity.

-CONCLUSION
+5. CONCLUSION

-Access to geospatial data not only has the characteristics of spatial and temporal locality, but also has the features of long-term and short-term popularity in the WebGIS.
-This paper proposed an expression for replacement feature by balancing the temporal locality and spatial locality of access to tiles, embodying both long-term popularity and short-term popularity of access to tiles.
-Since cluster-based cache servers in a heterogeneous DCCS have different cache capacities and service processing capacities, this paper proposed a collaboration method for cache replacement in the DCCS, which used Hash function and linear linked chain for cache management and quick replacement.
+Access to geospatial data not only has characteristics of spatial and temporal locality, but also has features of long-term and short-term popularity in WebGIS.
+This paper proposed an expression for replacement feature by balancing the temporal locality and spatial locality of access to tiles, which embodying both long-term popularity and short-term popularity of access to tiles.
+Since cluster-based cache servers in a heterogeneous DCCS have different cache capacities and service processing capacities, this paper then proposed a collaboration method for cache replacement in DCCS, which used Hash function and linear linked chain to do cache management and replacement quickly.
 In future work, we will study the access pattern of spatial transfer based on time series during roaming for community users to find a more precise expression for spatial-temporal locality and to improve the performance of the replacement method.
 However, such an investigation should include large amounts of data from user access logs.